The Best Chef wants to be a bridge between the pastpresentfuture

 What is The Best Chef Awards’ voting process?
 How does it work?

-The professionals include food journalists, critics, bloggers, photographers and other notable people with a broad knowledge of fine dining.
-They are all experts within the industry, and their choices for each of the fresh faces comes with an explanation as to why they recommend them.
+First, the shortlist of 100 new candidates is created.
+They are selected by group of 180 professionals which includes food journalists, critics, bloggers, photographers and other notable people with a broad knowledge of fine dining, with a gender balance.
+They are all experts within the industry, and their choices for each of the “fresh faces” comes with an explanation as to why they recommend them.
+Approximately 25% of the professional voters change each year.
+The nationality of voters represents the global restaurant scene at the current time as fairly as possible and includes all the continents (Asia, North America, South America, Africa, Europe and Australia).

-The shortlist of all 200-chef nominees is announced every year at the end of April.
+The shortlist of all 100-chef new nominees is announced on The Best Chef Social media and website every year at between March and April.

-The second task is to rank the final Top 100 from the shortlist of 200.
-This ranking is created by votes from the 100 professionals as well as the current ranking Top 100 chefs and the 100 candidates.
+The second task is to rank the final Top 100 from the shortlist of 200 (Top100 from previous year plus 100 new candidates).
+This ranking is created by votes from the 180 professionals as well as the current ranking Top 100 chefs and the 100 candidates.

 Chefs cannot vote for themselves.
 Once the survey has been completed, the votes have been casted.
 By then there is no way to change a vote.
 Not even The Best Chef organization has access to the results until the voting period has ended.